Greenville County Museum of Art

 The Greenville County Museum of Art (GCMA) is an art museum located in Greenville, South Carolina.
-Its collections focus mainly on American art, and its holdings include works by Andrew Wyeth,Jasper Johns (raised in South Carolina), William Henry Johnson, Andy Warhol, Romare Bearden, Jacob Lawrence, Alma Thomas, Helen Turner, Charles Wilson Peale, Eric Fischl, Marylyn Dintenfass, and Leonardo Drew.
+Its collections focus mainly on American art, and its holdings include works by Andrew Wyeth, Jasper Johns (raised in South Carolina), William Henry Johnson, Andy Warhol, Romare Bearden, Jacob Lawrence, Alma Thomas, Helen Turner, Charles Willson Peale, Eric Fischl, Marylyn Dintenfass, and Leonardo Drew.
 Southern American and South Carolina-based artists, such as Elizabeth O'Neill Verner, are also represented.

 History

 In 1963, the South Carolina General Assembly established the Greenville County Museum Commission.
 The art association acquired its first permanent home with the purchase of the Gassaway Mansion in 1958.
 In 1974 GCMA moved into its modernist building.
 The new building is almost 90,000 square feet for spacious exhibition galleries, a museum shop, art storage, a 190-seat auditorium, and classrooms for studio instruction.
 In 1973 the American Association of Museums accredited GCMA and renewed accreditation in 1986 and 1998.
 In 1985, the Museum refined its collections policy to focus on creating a comprehensive survey of American art using southern related examples.
 In 1995 the GCMA published a book, The Southern Collection, which includes 126 essays about 146 different works in the collection.
 The Greenville County Museum of Art is one of 55 museums in South Carolina fully accredited by the Alliance of American Museums, a rigorous benchmark.
 The American Alliance of Museums awarded accreditation to the Museum first in 1973 and subsequently renewed accreditation in 1986, 1998, and 2009.